 Connectivity Test (CT) mode is similar to boundary scan testing but is designed to significantly speed up testing of electrical continuity of pin interconnections on the PC boards between the DDR4 and the memory controller.
-Designed to work seamlessly with any boundary scan device, CT mode is supported in the x16 option, but not in the x8 option.
+Designed to work seamlessly with any boundary scan device, CT mode is supported in both x8 and x16 DDR4 SDRAMs.